Arkansas man uncovers 35,000th diamond found at Crater of Diamonds State Park

-MURFREESBORO, Ark. – A man from Dierks uncovered the Crater of Diamonds State Park’s 35,000th diamond registered since the opening of the park 50 years ago.
+MURFREESBORO, Ark.
+(KARK) – An Arkansas man uncovered the Crater of Diamonds State Park’s 35,000th diamond registered since the opening of the park 50 years ago.

-Park officials said that Scott Kreykes has been visiting the diamond-loaded site for four years.
-On September 6, Kreykes created another milestone in the state park’s history.
+Park officials said that Scott Kreykes, of Dierks, has been visiting the diamond-loaded site for four years.
+On Sept.
+6, he created another milestone in the state park’s history.

 Kreykes spent the day at the park sifting dirt from the East Drain of the diamond search area, park officials said.
 After taking his sifted gravel home, park officials said that Kreykes found a pearl-shaped diamond.
 This find marks Kreykes’ 50th diamond in the past four years he has visited the park, officials said.

-Officials with the park said that Kreykes knew that the park was preparing to celebrate the 35,000th diamond find since 1972.
-That is when officials said that he left for the park to register his diamond find.
+Officials with the park said Kreykes knew that the park was preparing to celebrate the 35,000th diamond find since 1972, so he left for the park to register his diamond find.

-The park staff registered it as a 3 point white diamond.
-Park Interpreter Tayler Markham also explained how diamonds are weighed.
+The park staff registered it as a 3-point white diamond.
+Park interpreter Tayler Markham explained how they are weighed.

 “Diamonds are weighed in points and carats.
 One hundred points is equal to one carat, like pennies to a dollar.
 Most diamonds found at the park weigh between 20 and 25 points,” Markham said.

 Park staff also informed Kreykes that he had registered the 35,000th diamond.
-Due to creating the milestone, park officials said he received a free two-night stay at an Arkansas State Park, recognition from Murfreesboro officials and a display for his diamond and registration card.
+For creating the milestone, park officials said, he received a free two-night stay at an Arkansas State Park, recognition from Murfreesboro officials and a display for his diamond and a registration card.

 As of Wednesday, 512 diamonds have been registered at Crater of Diamonds State Park in 2022.